-The -tari form (~ たり) is used to list some things that have been done and that the order in which they were done does not matter.
-In other words, it serves to talk about consecutive actions that happened, what is done on a daily basis, etc. Simply put, it refers to the enumeration / or repetition of various activities.
+The form -tari (~たり) is used to list some things that were done and the order in which they were done doesn't matter.
+In other words, it serves to talk about consecutive actions that happened, what is done on a daily basis, etc. Simply put, se refers to the enumeration/or repetition of various activities.

-Let's start by showing some examples, so you can understand the functionality of -tari;
+Let's start by showing some examples, so you can understand the functionality of the form -tari;

 - Kyuujitsu wa tabetari netari shite sugoshite imasu;

-- I spend my days off eating and sleeping, etc. (Or I passed)
+- I spend my days off eating and sleeping, etc. (or passed)

-But you must be wondering, wouldn't it be better to use the (-te) form?
-Let's look at other examples;
+But you must be wondering, wouldn't it be better to use the form (-te)?
+Let's see other examples;

 In the first sentence you are saying that you are doing this and that.